Mutual Impedance Between Wire Elements

 positioned above an imperfectly conducting ground and the

-currents flowing through the elements are and
+currents flowing through the elements are

 .
 Linear triangular functions are used for